tdongsi/tdongsi.github.io/source/_posts/SQL/2016-04-23-sql-unit-data-parity.markdown

 1. Create a new class (named `NewTestHandler` for easy reference) that implements TestStrategy interface to handle the new POJO.
 Specifically:
    1. From `NameQueryEqual` POJO, generate two `NameQueryExpected` POJOs with relevant queries (using `EXCEPT` operations).
    1. Reuse the old TestHandler class to process two `NameQueryExpected` POJOs.
+1. Create a new test runner that extends the `BaseTestRunner` and uses the new `TestStrategy`.

 For step 1, the new JSON block is already defined as above.
 From JSON, the corresponding POJO in step 2 can be easily defined: